shoppad/mesa-templates/shopify/order/send-order-paid-message-to-slack/README.md

 - [Create a connected app in Slack](https://api.slack.com/apps/new).
 - Enable **Incoming Webhooks** from the settings page.
 - Click **Add New Webhook to Workspace**.
-- Select a channel that the app will post to and click Authorize.
+- Select a channel that the app will post to and click **Authorize**.
-- Click **Copy** near your Webhook URL and paste the value as a Secret, with the key as "slack-webhook-url."
+- Click **Copy** near your Webhook URL and paste the value as a Secret Value, with the key as `slack-webhook-url`.
-- Save the slack channel name you wish to use (for example "#order-paid") as a Storage Item, with the key as `slack-channel.`
+- Save the slack channel name you wish to use (for example "#order-paid") as a Storage Item, with the key as `slack-channel`.
 - Enable the Automation in the right sidebar and click **Save**.

 ## Slack message formatting